francoislegd/BSCV_ROS/README.md

 use of A star algorithm instead of dijkstra, while being a little bit less precise it is also quicker to perform

 ### Pick_and_Place adaptations
+As a demonstration python script was already available

 # CREATED PACKAGES